Omicron casts a new shadow over economy’s pandemic recovery | WTOP News

 “I am an optimist,’’ Abt said.
 “I am not a worrier.
 This is life.
 And you have got to roll with the punches.’’

 Wiseman reported from Washington, D’Innocenzio from Cape Cod, Massachusetts.
-AP Writers Kelvin Chan, Sylvia Hui and Danica Kirka in London contributed to this report.
+AP Writers Martin Crutsinger in Washington, Lindsey Bahr in Los Angeles and Kelvin Chan, Sylvia Hui and Danica Kirka in London contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.